Symbol1/BlueWaters-RM64/rm71square/README.md

 The outer loop is for MPI magic.
 We rent 50--200 nodes at a time and each node becomes one MPI unit.
-(Within node, openmp works to distribute loads to various threads.)
+(Within node, openmp works to distribute loads to its threads.)

 ```C++
     // the loop for different pair of subtxt